EikenDram/vm-tester/README.md

 ## Tester tool for .vm templates

-Creates result files from velocity templates in <code>data/vm</code> directory, for each of the \*.json file loaded into velocity context from <code>data/request</code> directory
+Creates result files in <code>data/result</code> directory from velocity templates in <code>data/vm</code> directory, for each of the \*.json files loaded into velocity context from <code>data/request</code> directory

-<code>data/global.json</code> contains global variables for context shared between all requests
+<code>data/global.json</code> contains global variables in context shared between all requests

 ## Development